Ron Atkinson: Other TV work

 It was reported Atkinson was being brought in to support Iffy Onuora at Swindon Town in December 2005, and Atkinson and the club appeared to confirm this.
 It later transpired that Atkinson's role was as part of a Sky One documentary about the club being filmed at the County Ground.
 In late January 2006, Atkinson and Swindon Town parted company, with Swindon manager Onuora citing interference as the main reason for stopping the documentary from going ahead.
 Just a week later the cameras turned up at Peterborough United's ground, London Road, to begin filming for the documentary called Big Ron Manager.
 Peterborough were paid £100,000 to allow the filming to take place.

 Atkinson spent the 2006 World Cup recording an amateur video blog and distributing it through the UK-based video sharing site SelfcastTV.com.
 He also provided commentary on the World Cup for the UK digital channel UKTV G2.

+In 2005 he appeared as a pundit on Football Italia broadcast on Bravo.
+He left the programme when Bravo lost the broadcast rights to Italian football.

 In 2006, Atkinson took part in the BBC Two programme Excuse My French.
 Atkinson, comedian Marcus Brigstocke and television presenter Esther Rantzen were immersed in the French language by staying in a remote town in the Provence region, being compelled to adapt to the French lifestyle and speak the language.
 His assignment at the end of the course was to provide a match analysis on a football match (Paris Saint-Germain – Monaco) in French for a French radio station.

-He briefly made a return to television, appearing as a pundit on Football Italia broadcast on Bravo.
-He left the programme when Bravo lost the broadcast rights to Italian football.